cubiclesoft/server-instant-start/README.md

 Spin up a fully configured Ubuntu/Debian-based web server in under 5 minutes with Nginx (w/ HTTPS), PHP FPM, Postfix, OpenDKIM, MySQL/MariaDB, PostgreSQL, and more.
 Deploy your web application too.

 Instant Start is useful for setting up an entire server with minimal effort.
-Quickly install all components of a server in just a couple of minutes:  A well-rounded OS configuration plus optional web server, email sending capabilities, scripting language, and database.
+Quickly install all components of a server in just a couple of minutes:  A well-rounded OS configuration plus optional configuration of web server, email sending capabilities, a scripting language, and database(s).

-Only using Instant Start on a new server is highly recommended.
+Only using Instant Start on a brand new server is highly recommended.
 Any Debian-based Linux distribution will probably work fine.
 Failure to use Instant Start on a newly created system may result in damage to existing configuration files and/or data loss.

 [![Donate](https://cubiclesoft.com/res/donate-shield.png)](https://cubiclesoft.com/donate/) [![Discord](https://img.shields.io/discord/777282089980526602?label=chat&logo=discord)](https://cubiclesoft.com/product-support/github/)